-John Pinto is the Managing Director in charge of the Washington, D.C. office of RRS where he provides consulting and support to all segments of the financial services industry, including major broker-dealers across the country.
+Tadalafil Oral Strips Australia John Pinto is a Managing Director of Renaissance Regulatory Services, based in the Washington, DC area, where he provides regulatory and compliance consulting and support to all segments of the financial services industry, including major broker-dealers across the country.
 During his almost 30-year career as a regulator with the National Association of Securities Dealers (NASD), the predecessor to FINRA, Mr. Pinto rose from entry level examiner to become the top-level executive in charge of all NASD examination and enforcement functions.

-At the NASD he served for 10 years as Executive Vice President for regulation.
-In that role, Mr. Pinto reported directly to the President of NASD, and was responsible for more than half of the approximately 1,800 NASD employees, and for establishing policies, practices and procedures for NASD examination, surveillance and enforcement activities.
+order Pregabalin online uk At the NASD he served for almost 10 years as Executive Vice President for regulation.
+In that role, Mr. Pinto reported directly to the President of NASD, and was responsible for more than half of approximately 1,800 NASD employees.
+He was responsible for establishing policies, practices and procedures for NASD examination, surveillance and enforcement activities.
 Specifically, his responsibilities included the operation and management of the 14 NASD District Offices, which conduct field examinations of the 5,500 NASD members, perform financial and operational surveillance, investigated customer complaints, and initiate disciplinary actions as appropriate.
 Also under Mr. Pinto’s direction was regulation of the NASDAQ Stock Market, OTC Bulletin Board, and other OTC markets under the Market Surveillance Department; the Enforcement Department for major fraud and manipulation cases; Corporate Financing for review of underwriting materials; Advertising Regulation for overseeing NASD member compliance with Association rules regarding advertising and sales literature; and the Compliance Department for support of district operations and establishing examination policies and procedures.

 In addition to numerous publications within the NASD, he has written for external publications; notably, The NASD’s Enforcement Agenda in the Northwestern University Law Review, Spring, 1991; Trading and Market Making Surveillance Program for the NASDAQ Stock Market for the Journal of Financial Regulation and Compliance, Henry Stewart Publications, London, England, 1996; and a chapter on NASD regulatory and enforcement programs in The NASDAQ Stock Market Handbook.